IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

    - **Password**: Password for accessing the instance.
    - **Database Name**: Name of the database that you want to create.
 By default, the database name is set to `testdb`.

-   When you create a Db2 instance, the extension automatically creates two databases:
+   When you create a Db2 instance, Db2 Developer Extension automatically creates two databases:
    - **testdb**: Default database that you specify during instance setup.
    - **SAMPLE**: Sample database for testing and learning purposes.